 What to do if this is you

 Redesigned in the last year or two?
 The next time someone brings up wanting to think about a refresh or redesign maybe steer them toward a more focused and strategic option.
-In fact, shoot me an email.
+In fact, get in touch.
 I’d love to have a conversation about what opportunities could pay off big for your institution.

 Maybe this is your year for a full overhaul of your website.
 If so, think about what sorts of complementary web pieces you can put together to help drive specific traffic to your new site.
-Even better, talk to Bravery about how we can help you craft immersive digital experiences for your audiences.
+Even better, talk to Bravery about how we can help you craft a strategy that provides big returns on your investment.